galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Conclusion

-In this tutorial, we discussed the unsupervised learning task: clustering.
-Clustering is used to discover structure in unlabeled data.
-You learned about the hierarcial , k-means and DBSCAN algorithms.
-By following these steps, we learned how to perform clustering algorithms using clustering and plotting tools in Galaxy.
-Moreover, we visualized the results using multiple plots to analyse the clustering tasks.
+In this tutorial, we discussed the clustering algorithms which is used to discover structure in unlabeled data.
+You learned about the hierarcial, k-means and DBSCAN algorithms.
+By following these steps, we learned how to perform clustering and visualize results using clustering and plotting tools respectively in Galaxy.
 There are many other clustering approaches which can be tried out on these datasets to find how they perform.
 Different datasets can also be analysed using these algorithms.
 The clustering algorithms have some parameters which can be altered while performing the analyses to see if they affect the clustering or not.
-Although clustering is easy to implement, you need to take care of some important aspects like treating outliers in your data and making sure each cluster has sufficient population.
+In using clustering algorithms, we need to take care of some important aspects like treating outliers in our data and making sure each cluster has sufficient population.
 Some data pre-processors can also be used to clean the datasets.